Flavor: Foresty, dark green leafy aroma. Smooth, substantial texture. Soft, delicately complex, herbal character. Spicy, floral finish

-Garden: We continue to be delighted with our source of Alishan High Mountain Tea that we discovered over a year ago.
-It is a residential farm, run by a husband and wife team, with an onsite factory, and surrounded by pine and bamboo forest in the Alishan Mountain area of Taiwan.
+Garden: We continue to be delighted with our source of Alishan Tea that we discovered a few years ago.
+It is a residential farm, run by a husband and wife team, with an onsite factory, and surrounded by pine and bamboo forest in the Alishan High Mountain Tea area of Taiwan.
 It embodies pretty much everything we aspire to support in the local industry, and represent to tea lovers around the world.
 This homestead farm is among the highest elevation farms in the valley, with only small neighboring plots of tea, but no residential development above it.
 We have a great feeling about the people and the environment that sustainably produce this quality High Mountain Tea from the Alishan region.

 Alishan High Mountain Oolong is a vibrant, fresh green oolong with a mild, subtly sweet character that makes a popular choice in this category.
 This batch is lightly oxidized, offering a fresh herbal boquet and balanced brew.
-As with all quality High Mountain Oolongs, there is a smooth viscosity to the texture of the tea, while maintaining its clean, fresh character.
+As with all quality High Mountain Oolong Tea from Taiwan, there is a smooth viscosity to the texture of the tea, while maintaining its clean, fresh character.

 This batch of tea comes from Ruili Village in the Meishan Township of Chiayi County, Taiwan.
 We source our Alishan High Mountain Oolong from same farm.
 The neighboring villages of Ruifeng and Ruili have increasingly become popular sources of Alishan High Mountain Oolong in the last 10-15 years in the local industry.
 Originally, Alishan tea was originally made famous by the newly developed area on the south-western foothills of Alishan, with the most famous place name being Shizuo.
 This area is along the main tourist route leading to Alishan Scenic Area, and the local tea industry flourished and developed as a result.
 While quality tea is still produced in this area, it has become somewhat over-popularized and over-developed.